-Devices contain metadata that identifies the device, application, and state of deployed software.
-This metadata is used to track the state of the device within the balena dashboard and to associate the device with a specific application.
+Devices contain metadata that identifies the device, fleet, and state of deployed software.
+This metadata is used to track the state of the device within the balena dashboard and to associate the device with a specific fleet.

 Currently, metadata such as device identifiers or WiFi credentials are not encrypted on disk by default.
 This is because most commercially available devices do not support any form of hardware-level encryption, meaning that the decryption keys for this data would have to be stored in an accessible area of the device.
 Storing the keys with the encrypted data means that it is trivial for anyone with physical access to the device to decrypt the data at any point, rendering the encryption itself moot.
 If you do have a device that is capable of hardware-level encryption, please contact us to discuss your options.

-The first step in deploying an application to a fleet of devices is to build a Docker image that contains everything necessary to run the application.
+The first step in deploying to a fleet of devices is to build a Docker image that contains everything necessary to run your application.
 While these images can be built locally, balena provides a powerful image builder that is more appropriate for most use cases.
 The builder for x86 images is hosted on AWS, while the builder for ARM images is hosted by Packet.com.